ericoporto/ags-manual-wiki/DrawingSurface.md

 *(Formerly known as RawClearScreen, which is now obsolete)*

-    DrawingSurface.Clear(optional int colour)
+    DrawingSurface.Clear(optional int color)

-Clears the surface to the specified COLOUR (this is a number you can find in the Colours pane of the editor).
+Clears the surface to the specified COLOR (this is a number you can find in the Colors pane of the editor).
 The current contents of the surface will be lost.

-If you do not supply the COLOUR parameter, or use COLOR_TRANSPARENT, the surface will be cleared to be fully transparent.
+If you do not supply the COLOR parameter, or use COLOR_TRANSPARENT, the surface will be cleared to be fully transparent.

 Example: